juliang22/AI/PA4 - CSP /report.md

 ## Evaluation
 The algorithms run extremely fast and are implemented well.
 All aspects of each problem were solved and, to my knowledge, there are 0 bugs.
+I also tested my algorithms on the states of america with 4 colors which proved successful.
+A heuristic/inference must be used as a normal backtracking approach is way too slow for the amount of possible combinations.

 No Heuristic Solution:
 * Western Australia is Red